 Organisations rely heavily on employee surveys to gauge how their workers feel about their jobs and workplaces (Wiles, 2018).
-The fact that job satisfaction measures are so widely used, and have been shown to be a reliable predictor of quit intentions, raises questions as to the validity of investigating the predictive power of other well-being indicators in relation to quit intentions.
+The fact that job satisfaction measures are widely used and reliable predictors of quit intentions, raises questions as to the validity of investigating the case for organisations including other well-being indicators employee surveys.
 However, worker well-being is incontrovertibly a complex, multidimensional construct that extends far beyond job satisfaction (Bryson, Forth & Stokes, 2014).
 Employee surveys which rely solely on a job satisfaction measure to proxy for overall worker well-being effectively ignore this multidimensionality and constitute a missed opportunity for organisations to obtain valuable insights into the role that other aspects of the work experience, e.g., meaningfulness, play in shaping voluntary turnover.
 Furthermore, it is plausible that the current reliance on single-item job satisfaction may, at least partly, reflect the speed and ease with which it can be deployed and / or a lack of awareness on the part of organisations as to the existence of other less well-established well-being indicators which may do as good, or even better, a job of predicting quit intentions amongst their workforces.
 To date however, very few studies have sought to compare the predictive power of job satisfaction measures to those of other well-being indicators with respect to quit intentions.
 This study addresses this gap.